paper-trail-gem/paper_trail/README.md

 Works on Rails 3 and Rails 2.3.
 Probably works on Rails 2.2 and 2.1.

+## API Summary

+When you declare `has_paper_trail` in your model, you get these methods:

+    class Widget < ActiveRecord::Base
+      has_paper_trail   # you can pass various options here end

+    # Returns this widget's versions.
+    widget.versions

+    # Return the version this widget was reified from, or nil if it is live.
+    widget.version

+    # Returns true if this widget is the current, live one; or false if it is from a previous version.
+    widget.live?

+    # Returns who put the widget into its current state.
+    widget.originator

+    # Returns the widget (not a version) as it looked at the given timestamp.
+    widget.version_at(timestamp)

+    # Returns the widget (not a version) as it was most recently.
+    widget.previous_version

+    # Returns the widget (not a version) as it became next.
+    widget.next_version

+    # Turn PaperTrail off for all widgets.
+    Widget.paper_trail_off

+    # Turn PaperTrail on for all widgets.
+    Widget.paper_trail_on

+And a `Version` instance has these methods:

+    # Returns the item restored from this version.
+    version.reify(options = {})

+    # Returns who put the item into the state stored in this version.
+    version.originator

+    # Returns who changed the item from the state it had in this version.
+    version.terminator
+    version.whodunnit

+    # Returns the next version.
+    version.next

+    # Returns the previous version.
+    version.previous

+    # Returns the index of this version in all the versions.
+    version.index

+    # Returns the event that caused this version (create|update|destroy).
+    version.event

+In your controllers you can override these methods:

+    # Returns the user who is responsible for any changes that occur.
+    # Defaults to current_user.
+    user_for_paper_trail

+    # Returns any information about the controller or request that you want
+    # PaperTrail to store alongside any changes that occur.
+    info_for_paper_trail

 ## Basic Usage

 PaperTrail is simple to use.
 Just add 15 characters to a model to get a paper trail of every `create`, `update`, and `destroy`.